How to spend one day in Salem Massachusetts: Best day trip from Boston

 Adjacent to the Salem Witch trials memorial is the Old Burying Point Cemetery.

-This is the final resting place of several Salem notables, including Judge John Hathorne, one of the principle witchcraft trials magistrates.
+This is the final resting place of several Salem notables, including Judge John Hathorne, one of the principal witchcraft trial magistrates.

 Tour the House of the Seven Gables

-One of the best places to visit in Salem MA, is the the House of the Seven Gables.
+One of the best places to visit in Salem MA is the House of the Seven Gables.

 This historic home in Salem was made famous by author Nathaniel Hawthorne, who wrote the novel “The House of the Seven Gables”.

-This was actually one of our favorite tours we did in Salem, and is so worth the visit!
-One of the highlights was the beautiful gardens, and the views of the harbor.
+This was one of our favorite tours in Salem, and is so worth the visit!

 Explore Salems Maritime History